 2) Better Business Bureau (BBB AUTO LINE) - (800) 955-5100 - handles arbitrations for General Motors, Ford, Volkswagen, Kia and many other manufacturers’ products.

-Law You Can Use is a weekly consumer legal information column provided by the Ohio State Bar Association.
-This article was prepared by the office of the Ohio Attorney General, and updated by David L. Strawser, lemon law administrator for the Attorney General's Office.
+4/11/2016This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
+It was prepared in conjunction with the office of the Ohio Attorney General.